microbit-foundation/dev-docs/bluetooth/index.md

 permalink: /bluetooth/
 ref: bluetooth
 lang: en
-assigned-to: markw
-review-with: jonnya
 ---

-# Overview

 The micro:bit processor has an on board
 Bluetooth transceiver.
-Combined with a PCB trace aerial and other minor components, and the Nordic S100 SoftDevice Bluetooth stack, this gives the micro:bit a certified and credible Bluetooth capability.
+Combined with a PCB trace aerial and other minor components, and the Nordic [Soft Device 110](https://www.nordicsemi.com/Software-and-Tools/Software/S110) v1{:.v1} / [Soft Device 140](https://www.nordicsemi.com/Software-and-tools/Software/S140) v2{:.v2} stack, this gives the micro:bit a certified and credible Bluetooth capability.

+Using Bluetooth, you can connect to other devices and send and receive data from and to the micro:bit.

+## micro:bit Bluetooth Features

+Bluetooth features available on the micro:bit are defined in a [Bluetooth profile](/bluetooth/profile).
+The micro:bit supports one, custom developed profile.

+## Bluetooth and the micro:bit software

-With Bluetooth, you can connect to other devices and send and receive data.
-Bluetooth software features appear in many of the languages, including Makecode and mbed C++, as well as their being micro:bit compatible applications for Android and iOS devices (phones and tablets).
+Bluetooth software features appear in many of the languages, including MakeCode and C++, as well as their being micro:bit compatible applications for Android and iOS devices (phones and tablets).